isaaceindhoven/velocita-proxy/proxy/README.md

 [Velocita](https://github.com/isaaceindhoven/velocita-proxy) acts as a caching reverse proxy to Composer repositories.

-Combined with [composer-velocita](https://github.com/isaaceindhoven/composer-velocita), it can tremendously increase the performance of a `composer install` where a local cache is not yet available and makes sure your dependencies are accessible even when the source location is experiencing issues.
+Combined with [composer-velocita](https://github.com/isaaceindhoven/composer-velocita), it increases the performance of a `composer install` when a local cache is not yet available and makes sure packages can be downloaded even if the source location is experiencing issues.

 ## Running the proxy